jimlawton/rust-playground/README.md

 - [An Introduction to Asynchronous Programming in Rust and a High-level Overview of Tokio's Architecture](https://moslehian.com/posts/2023/1-intro-async-rust-tokio/).
 - [Async Programming in Rust — Exploring Tokio and Async-std](https://medium.com/@AlexanderObregon/async-programming-in-rust-exploring-tokio-and-async-std-97d4b524cef0).
 - [The State of Async Rust: Runtimes](https://corrode.dev/blog/async/) - excellent state of async Rust, as of February 2024.
+- [whorl - A single file, std only, async Rust executor](https://github.com/mgattozzi/whorl) - this is not really useable, but it is an excellent example of what an executor does.

 ### JSON